cdapio/cdap/docs/install-guide/source/install.rst

      - Logging service account
    * - ``log.saver.event.bucket.interval.ms``
      - ``4000``
-     - Size of log buckets in milliseconds
+     - Log events published in this interval (in milliseconds) will be processed in a batch
    * - ``log.saver.event.processing.delay.ms``
      - ``8000``
      - Buffer log events in memory for given time, in milliseconds